quasar098/text-format-wizard/README.md

 ## what about cyberchef?

 i had no idea that cyberchef existed before making this<br>
-this is not a replacement for cyberchef nor a competitor
+this is not a replacement for cyberchef

 ## try now